Get A Quote for Bike Insurance

 Going for the K/QOM?

+Chasing records on Britain's steepest road?
 The KOM of the proclaimed steepest hill in the world is currently held by Callum Brown in a time of 51 seconds, with an average power of 1,012w.
 The QOM is currently held by Jess Evans at a time of 1:45 with an average power of 361W.

 Hardknott Pass - Lake District (Cat 3)

-The Lake District is synonymous with gruelling steep roads.
-Made even more tricky by rough surfaces.
 It's home to arguably the country's most famous sportive - the Fred Whitton.
 The Fred Whitton has been compared in difficulty to some of Europe's toughest loops, like the Marmotte.

 Hardknott Pass is perhaps the most infamous climb on the loop.
-It's 2.6km long with an elevation gain of 315 meters.
+It's 2.6km long with an elevation gain of 315 metres.
 Hardknott Pass gradient?
 It has an average gradient of 12.1% but frequent ramps over 20%.
 This one is a real knee wobbler.

 Going for the K/QOM?